-We work closely with local governments and partner organizations to ensure prospective and existing businesses get the support they need.
-Our services focus on attracting new businesses, retaining existing firms, and supporting entrepreneurial/small business development.
+The Chatham EDC works with local and state government and partner organizations to ensure support for prospective and existing businesses.
+The EDC’s services focus on attracting new businesses, retaining existing firms and supporting small business development.

 Entrepreneurship and Small Business Development